-Protection of lesbian, gay, bisexual, transgender and intersexual persons (LGBT rights)
+Protection of lesbian, gay, bisexual, transgender and intersex persons (LGBTI rights)

-Within the scope of its foreign relations, the German Government opposes any form of discrimination on grounds of sexual orientation and has been making every effort to combat discrimination against lesbian, gay, bisexual and transgender persons.
-The international term for these individuals is “lesbian, gay, bisexual and transgender persons”, or LGBTs.
+The German Government opposes any form of discrimination on grounds of sexual orientation and has been making every effort to combat discrimination against lesbian, gay, bisexual, transgender and intersex persons.
+The international term for the people concerned is “lesbian, gay, bisexual, transgender and intersex persons”, or LGBTIs.

 Human rights include the right to free sexual orientation.
-Nevertheless, homosexuality is a criminal offence in around 80 countries; in Afghanistan, Iran, Yemen, Mauritania, Saudi Arabia, the Sudan and the United Arab Emirates, same-sex acts can even incur the death penalty on the basis of the Sharia, since it prohibits extra-marital sexual relations.
-During the last few years, however, the German Government has not learned of any executions on grounds of sexual orientation.
+However, homosexuality is a criminal offence in around 80 countries; in some countries, same-sex acts can even incur the death penalty.

-In June 2010, the EU adopted the Toolkit to Promote and Protect the Enjoyment of all Human Rights by Lesbian, Gay, Bisexual and Transgender (LGBT) People.
+In June 2013, the EU adopted the Guidelines to Promote and Protect the Enjoyment of all Human Rights by Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) Persons.

-This set of measures is intended to enable the EU to react to the violation of LGBT people’s human rights in third countries and to have an impact on its structural causes.
-The emphasis is on measures to decriminalize LGBT people, to ensure they have equal rights and to eliminate discrimination against them, as well as to protect and support human rights activists campaigning for LGBT rights.
+These guidelines are intended to enable the EU to react to the violation of LGBTI persons’ human rights in third countries and to have an impact on its structural causes.
+The emphasis is on measures to decriminalise LGBTI persons, to eliminate discrimination against them, as well as to protect and support human rights activists campaigning for LGBTI rights.

-The Toolkit was negotiated by the Working Party on Human Rights at the EU (COHOM), which is responsible for shaping the EU’s human rights policy vis à vis third countries.
-COHOM regularly monitors developments related to human rights.
-Germany is a member of COHOM’s LGBT Task Force, through which it is endeavouring to ensure that the Toolkit is transformed into an instrument equal to the other EU human rights directives.
+The guidelines were negotiated by the Working Party on Human Rights at the EU (COHOM), which is responsible for shaping the EU’s human rights policy vis‑à‑vis third countries.
+COHOM regularly monitors developments related to human rights and monitors the implementation of the guidelines.

 In March 2011, a joint statement on ending acts of violence and the related human rights violations on grounds of sexual orientation and gender identity was adopted at the 16th session of the Human Rights Council.
 This statement has already been signed by 85 states.